Hauntedhams/Moonfeed/MOBILE_SCROLL_FIX.md

    - Smooth transitions between coins
    - Reliable snap behavior

+### V8 - SMOOTHER MOBILE SCROLLING (Commit ee29437):

+**Issue**: Scrolling was "sticky" - hard to swipe to the next coin due to aggressive snap behavior.

+**Changes**:
+1. ✅ **Removed scroll-snap-stop: always**
+   - This property was forcing scroll to stop at each slide during swipe
+   - Removal allows smoother swiping through multiple coins
+   - Scroll still snaps properly when stopped

+2. ✅ **Consolidated duplicate CSS**
+   - Merged two `.modern-scroller-container` declarations
+   - Cleaner, more maintainable code

+3. ✅ **Added mobile-specific improvements**
+   - Enhanced `-webkit-overflow-scrolling: touch` for iOS momentum
+   - Added `touch-action: pan-y pinch-zoom` for better touch response
+   - Proper scroll margins and padding for smooth alignment

 **Result**:
 - Mobile scrolling is now as smooth and fast as desktop
-- Perfect snap alignment on all devices
+- Perfect snap alignment when scroll stops
+- Easy, fluid swiping between coins
+- No more "sticky" feeling when trying to scroll
 - Consistent user experience across platforms

 ---

-_This fix ensures perfect scroll alignment on mobile devices, eliminating the confusion between viewed coin and trade button selection._
+_This fix ensures perfect scroll alignment on mobile devices with smooth, easy swiping between coins, eliminating both the misalignment bug and the sticky scroll behavior._